Paul Koretz: Environmental Legislation

-In the mid-2010s, Koretz repeatedly blocked efforts to build a bikeway network in Westwood, Los Angeles.
+In the mid-2010s, Koretz blocked efforts to build a bikeway network on Westwood Blvd in Westwood, Los Angeles.
 Koretz claimed that the bike lanes would be dangerous and would increase traffic by taking the place of parking spaces and turning lanes.
+For safety purposes, Koretz proposed moving the bike lane one block to the west to less-trafficked Gayley Avenue.

-Koretz blocked the provision of $50 million state dollars for the "Uplift Melrose" project, a plan to revitalize Melrose Avenue, create raised crossroads, bus lanes and covered bus stops, increase tree canopy cover and separated bike lanes.
-He said in a letter that the plan would impact emergency responders, but was accused of NIMBYism by critics.
+Koretz blocked the provision of $50 million in State dollars for the "Uplift Melrose" project, a plan to revitalize Melrose Avenue which would reduce Melrose to one lane in either direction with no left turns.
+The plan included raised crossroads; bus lanes and covered bus stops; increased tree canopy cover Melrose; and separated bike lanes.
+Koretz, however, stated concerns regarding traffic back ups in both directions.
+He also said in a letter that the plan would impact emergency responders, but was accused of NIMBYism by critics.